Jake Ellzey

 John Kevin "Jake" Ellzey Sr. (born January 24, 1970) is an American politician and former military officer serving as the U.S. representative for Texas's 6th congressional district since 2021.
-A member of the Republican Party, he previously served as a member of the Texas House of Representatives for the 10th district from January to July 2021.
+A member of the Republican Party, he previously served as a commissioner for the Texas Veterans Commission and later as a member of the Texas House of Representatives for the 10th district from January to July 2021.
 He served in the United States Navy as a fighter pilot, completing tours in Afghanistan and Iraq.

 Early life and education

 Ellzey was born in Amarillo, Texas, and raised in Perryton.
 He earned a Bachelor of Science degree in political science from the United States Naval Academy in 1992.
 Ellzey was deployed nine times in his 20 years in the Navy before becoming a commercial airline pilot.